Fiddle-N/material-classic-blue-theme/README.md

 # Material Classic Blue Theme

-A flat Classic Blue theme for the Material Design version of Chrome.
+A flat Classic Blue theme for Chrome.

-This theme works best with a blue coloured titlebar.
-Unfortunately, Chrome limitations means that I cannot colour the titlebar without introducing Windows 7 Minimise, Maximise and Close buttons on later versions of Windows.
-A future Chrome update will auto-enable this feature; when that update has been pushed to most people, it will be the right time to update this theme.

-For the time being, on Windows 10 (version 1511), you can go to the Settings app -> Personalisation -> Colours, choose one of the two shades of blue in the third column of colours, and then toggle on "Show colour on Start, taskbar, action centre and title bar".
-This will colour the titlebar blue to match the Material Classic Blue theme.
-For other OSs, please consult alternative documentation.
+**Windows 10 users - please go to chrome://flags, scroll down to Custom-drawn Windows 10 Titlebar and press Enable.
+This will enable titlebar colour.**

 Please leave comments about my theme if you wish; I enjoy seeing feedback.